logo

 “Unfortunately, I don’t.
 But don’t worry!
 She’s probably alright; we just lost each other.”

-I raised the flask again, took another long sip, and silently stared at the night sky.
-The cool air rushing in from outside gave me goosebumps.
-I looked at my naked companion, but since she didn’t seem cold, I didn’t roll the window up.
-A few moments later, she suddenly reached out her hand to open the glove box and grabbed two of Lara’s joints that were inside.
-She had probably seen them when I took the flask.
-Then she pulled out a lighter too and lit one of the cigarettes.
+I raised the flask, took a long sip, and silently stared at the night sky.
+A cold whiff of air suddenly rushed in from the outside, giving me goosebumps.
+I looked at my naked companion, but since she said nothing, I didn’t roll the window up.
+A few moments later, she reached out to open the glove box and grabbed two of Lara’s joints.
+She had probably seen them inside when I took the flask before.
+Then she pulled out a lighter, too, and lit one of the cigarettes.

 I frowned.
-“Boy, you do like dope very much, do you?
-You and all the members of your family!”
-I couldn’t resist saying.
+“Boy, you do like dope in your family very much, do you?”
+I couldn’t resist murmuring.

-“We do, yeah.
-And you like booze, I guess!”
+“We do, yeah!
+And you do like booze, I guess!”
 She answered curtly, slowly pulling at her cigarette and blowing the smoke toward the ceiling.
 “I thought you’d steer clear of alcohol for the rest of your life after what you’ve been through!”

-I shivered unpleasantly.
-When she said that, a forgotten memory stirred for a moment in my head but quickly wriggled and slipped between the other stuff, and I lost it.
-The entire experience must have been a great shock to me, obviously, because after all these weeks, I still struggled to remember the events clearly.
+I shivered for a moment when Lara’s sister said that because an unpleasant memory stirred in my head, but then it quickly wriggled and slipped away.
+The entire experience must have been a great shock to me since I still struggled to remember the events clearly after all these weeks.

 She pursed her lips guiltily.

 “Oh, thank you very much for that!
-I’m so grateful!”
-I crowed hoarsely and shivered again for the same reason as before.
-“So I personally let the bastards into my house?”
+So kind of you!”
+I shivered again for the same reason as before.
+“So you mean I personally let the bastards into my house?”

 “Don’t you remember anything at all?”
-Sonya asked me, surprised.
+Sonya asked me, bewildered.

 I didn’t answer.

 “I’m really sorry!”
 She repeated her excuse and raised her legs on the dashboard, pressing her bare feet against the windshield.
 The bed cover slid down again, this time onto the floor.
-“I was in their hands!
-When we first met in Florida, I thought they were cool, but then I started realizing they were doing bad things, and until the moment I knew exactly what was going on, it was already too late for me to scram.
-So I called you; we came to your apartment and waited at the door; you opened it; the guys knocked you down, and the rest is what led us both here.
-You just made a mistake when you agreed to meet me at your place!”
+“I was in their hands.
+When we first met in Florida, I thought they were cool, but then I started realizing they were doing bad things, and until I knew exactly what was going on, it was already too late to scram.
+So I had to give you that call!
+We came to your apartment and waited outside; you opened the door; the guys knocked you down, and the rest is what led us both here.
+You just made a mistake when you agreed to meet me at your place.”

-“How many bottles of Johnnie Walker did they make me drink?”
+“And how many bottles of Johnnie Walker did they make me drink?”
 I asked her, having a distinctive memory in my head now.
-I had really made a terrible mistake inviting her home, but since I had no office because of my financial status, I had no choice.
-Besides, I didn’t expect any of that to happen.
+I had really made that mistake, but I only did it because I had no office due to my financial status.
+Besides, I didn’t expect her to stab me in the back.

 “I think it was four.
 They killed the fifth themselves.
-Oh, man, I really thought you would die there.
-They were literally pouring it right into your throat!”
+Oh, man, I thought you would die there!
+They were literally pouring whiskey right into your throat.”

-Sonya quickly finished her first joint and reached her hand over my lap to throw the butt out the window.
+Sonya quickly finished her cigarette and reached her hand over my lap to throw the butt out the window.
 Her left breast rubbed against my right elbow, but she ignored it.
-Then she lit the second cigarette and picked up the bed cover from the floor, tossing it into her lap again.
+Then she lit the second joint, took the bed cover from the floor, and tossed it into her lap again.

 “I told you,” she went on afterward.
-“Bob wanted to finish with you as soon as possible, but Larry was convinced you had already delivered too much to the cops.
+“Bob wanted to finish with you as soon as possible.
+Larry was convinced you had already delivered to the cops, though.
 He had this crazy idea that if they drowned you in alcohol and made it look like abuse, the police wouldn’t consider your report.
 Bob liked it very much and even thought it would be funny because he was such a perverted bastard!
-Clearly, they underestimated you, though, and maybe they didn’t have to drink the fifth bottle and leave it for you.”
+However, they underestimated you, and maybe they didn’t have to drink the fifth bottle and leave it for you.”

-“And after that, they had another ‘brilliant’ idea, right?”
+“And after that, they had another ‘brilliant’ idea, didn’t they?”
 I finished the story instead of her.
 “They cuffed me to the radiator so I couldn’t get my ass to the hospital!”

-In my head, everything was clear and in complete order now.
-I vividly remembered how I tried to get to the coffee machine and make myself a drink to keep my heart beating, but unfortunately, I couldn’t reach far enough.
-I could only stretch as far as the sink, so my deranged mind thought that if I clogged it with dirty dishes and emptied a pack of coffee into it, I could use hot water from the tap and succeed in the task.
+Suddenly, the mess in my head was arranged in complete order.
+I remembered how I tried to get to the coffeemaker and prepare myself a drink to keep my heart beating, but unfortunately, I couldn’t reach far enough.
+I could only stretch as far as the sink, so my deranged mind thought that if I clogged it with dirty dishes and emptied a pack of coffee into it, I could use hot water from the tap to succeed.
 In fact, I could have simply ingested the coffee, but I wasn’t thinking straight back then, as it seems.
-Sadly, I ran out of time before executing my extravagant plan, and soon my alcohol delirium kicked in.
+Sadly, I ran out of time before executing my extravagant plan, and soon, my alcohol delirium kicked in.
 Who knows what would have happened if Lara hadn’t come to save me?

 “What about the key?”
-I suddenly remembered it.
+I asked about the last thing I still didn’t remember.
 “What was the deal with the handcuff key?”

-“Well, obviously, Larry wasn’t skilled enough at planning and thinking!
-If he had thought a little bit more, he would have known there was a pretty good chance I would throw it up eventually.”
+“Well, obviously, Larry wasn’t good enough at planning and thinking then!
+If he had thought a little bit more, he would have known there was a good chance I would throw it up eventually.”

 “You shouldn’t be angry with me for all this!”
-Lara’s sister giggled again and started drawing figures on the windshield with her right foot’s big toe.
+Lara’s sister giggled again and started drawing figures on the windshield with the big toe of her right foot.
 The weed in her system had probably already kicked in.
-“After Cynthia ditched us and moved to Kurvallo, the guys kept me on a short leash, so I could do nothing to stop them.
+“After Cynthia ditched us and moved to Kurvallo, the guys kept me on a short leash, so I couldn’t do anything to stop them.
 They wouldn’t even let me leave the fucking shack without them!”

 I thought about it, and it made perfect sense.
-That’s why the Butterfly actually told us about the shack and everything when we interrogated her.
-She had already repositioned herself and didn’t need her old pals.
+That’s why the Butterfly told us about the shack and everything else when we interrogated her.
+She had already repositioned herself and didn’t need to cover for her old pals.
 She was such an ambitious little whore!

 “What did you do after she left?”
 I asked Sonya.

 “Was it then when you sent the letter to your sister with my name and address?”
-I looked at her without telling her how stupid her idea was.
-The late bellhop from the hotel thought so too, and paid with his life.
-I was even afraid Lara had paid the same way!
+I turned my head to look at her without telling her how stupid this idea was.
+The late bellhop from the hotel thought precisely the same thing and paid with his life for it.
+I was suddenly worried Lara had also ended up in the same situation.

-“I needed to leave breadcrumbs behind me,” she explained.
-“Tanaka isn’t just anybody, and I had no idea how he would react.
-But before I escaped with the pictures, Larry and Bob made me trick you, and the letter suddenly became irrelevant.
-Shortly after that, Kurvallo ransacked our place.
-He couldn’t find anything, though, and Cynthia gave him the idea to pick me up so he could have leverage on the guys.
+“I needed to leave breadcrumbs behind,” Sonya continued.
+“Tanaka isn’t just anybody, you know.
+I had no idea how he would react.
+Unfortunately, Larry and Bob made me trick you before I managed to escape with the pictures, and then the letter became irrelevant.
+Shortly after that, Kurvallo ransacked our place, but since he couldn’t find anything, I suppose Cynthia gave him the idea to pick me up so he could have leverage on the guys.
 I didn’t even get to take my stuff with me!”

-“No, his men did.
-The guy isn’t brave enough for this!
-They waited until Larry and Bob left, leaving me locked inside, and they crashed the door.”
+“No, he sent his men.
+The jerk isn’t brave enough for this!
+They waited outside until Larry and Bob went out on business, leaving me locked in the shack, and they crashed the door.”

-“But why didn’t you tell them where the materials were when you saw it was all over?”
+“But why didn’t you tell them where the materials were when you saw it was over?”

-“It happened a few days after the episode with drowning you in whiskey.
-When we returned home, Bob became suspicious and hid the stuff but wouldn’t tell me where.
+“It happened a few days after the episode in your apartment.
+When we returned home, Bob became suspicious and hid the stuff at a place only he would know.
 And besides, Kurvallo’s men really didn’t give me a chance.
-They just followed orders and didn’t want to listen to me.”
+They just followed orders and wouldn’t listen.”

-“Actually, it’s no wonder the bastard picked you up, you know,” I remarked thoughtfully.
-“Even without the pictures, you could ruin his political career better than anyone or anything else.
-You should be really happy you’re still alive!”
+“Actually, it’s no wonder the bastard in Villa Nueva picked you up,” I remarked thoughtfully when she stopped talking.
+“Even without the pictures, you could easily ruin his political career better than anyone or anything else.
+You should be thankful you’re still alive!”

-Sonya looked through the window and remained silent for a few moments, pondering something.
+Sonya glanced briefly at me but then turned to look through the window without saying anything.
 At some point, she frowned, and her face darkened, but she didn’t share what worried her.
 And I didn’t ask too.
 I only thought she was the exact opposite of Lara.
-There was something secretive and alienating about her that discouraged people from reaching out to her—just as her sister described it.
+There was something secretive and alienating about her that discouraged people from reaching out—just as her sister described it.

-“Was it bad in the villa?”
-Despite that, I asked her after a while because silence really oppressed me.
+“Was it bad in the mansion?”
+Despite that, I asked her after a while because the silence that followed oppressed me.
 “Did they rape you?”

 She forced a smile out of herself.
 “Let’s just say it was pretty bad, okay?
 There are things a lot worse than rape.
 What about you?
 How did you know about the pictures and everything?”

 “Well, it’s a long story.”
-I sighed heavily and finished the flask.
-“In a nutshell, Tanaka took them from your friends, but he didn’t keep them for too long.
-A sly, beautiful chick pinched them from his office shortly after, but she didn’t manage to keep them either.
+I sighed, finishing the flask.
+“In a nutshell, Tanaka took the negatives from your friends, but he didn’t keep them for too long.
+A sly chick pinched them from his office shortly after, but she didn’t manage to keep them either.
 They actually cost her her life.
 Eventually, they fell into my hands.”

-“And Larry and Bob—” Sonya started saying, but she suddenly hesitated and stopped to take her feet off the dashboard.
+“And Larry and Bob—” Sonya started asking, but she suddenly hesitated and stopped to take her feet off the dashboard.
 “Are they dead?”

 “Yes, they are,” I replied without looking at her.
 “Don’t worry!
 Everybody’s dead now.”

-Then I reached out my hand to start the engine.
+Then, I reached out to start the engine.
 I did it quietly, without turning on the headlights.
 Before I grabbed the wheel to drive Lara’s sister to my place, I glanced ahead through the windshield.
 About fifty yards from us, the cops still bustled around the house, unaware that the “famous” private detective Murphy Mellrow and the key witness in his case were missing from the crime scene.
-Or maybe they just didn’t care; I couldn’t know that for sure.
+Or maybe they just didn’t care—I couldn’t know the exact reason, actually.

 She stared at me from her seat, her face strangely serious.
-I spontaneously glanced at her lap because I felt something was wrong, and she had something in her left hand.
+I spontaneously glanced at her lap because I felt something was wrong, noticing she had something in her left hand.
 It was a shiny metal object, but it wasn’t a gun, as it turned out.
-It was a pair of handcuffs, which she probably took from the nightstand in her room.
+It was a pair of handcuffs—probably from the nightstand in her ex-room.
 One of the rings was around her wrist now, and the other was around mine.

 Very slowly, I turned my eyes back up to look at her eyes, confused.

-“You have to help me find my sister!” the woman said quietly but firmly.
+“You have to help me find my sister!” the woman said quietly but firmly enough.
 “I can’t leave her behind.
-You just have to help me find her!”
+You just have to help me!”

 I didn’t reply.
 I was simply unable to.
-I could only think, my right hand still holding the gear stick, “Goddamn you, Mellrow!
+With my right hand still holding the gear stick, I could only think, “Goddamn you, Mellrow!
 You fucking idiot, goddamn you!
+Not again!”

 ------